MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Introduction

 \section{Introduction}

-With the advance of data science, the demand for data collection has increased dramatically over the past years.
-A large number of data has been collected by organizations, such as governments, corporations, and research institutes.
-Machine learning plays a critical role to learn useful information from these collected data.
-The performance of the machine learning model often depends on the amount of data.
-When the organization does not have sufficient data, data sharing happens among organizations that have similar research interests.
-It not only provides scalability of researches but also makes up the disadvantage of insufficient data on undergoing researches.
-For instance, the research institutes do not have sufficient data for an illness diagnostic system, hospitals can share their data (patient records) to help them.
-Such data usually carries privacy information that can cause privacy leakage of individuals.
-Data sharing happens very often in machine learning works.
-As such, sharing data in a privacy-preserving way is of vital importance.
+Machine learning has become an important technology in many fields, such as medical diagnosis, fraud detection, and product analysis.
+As a data-driven approach, data is considered as the fuel of machine learning algorithm~\cite{talavera2022data}, and the performance of the machine learning model often depends on the amount of data.
+To ensure the performance of machine learning, data sharing happens very often among organizations with similar research interests.
+For instance, if the research institutes do not have sufficient data for an illness diagnostic system, hospitals can share their data (patient records) to make up for the data gap.
+However, such data usually carry private information that can cause privacy leakage.
+Hence, sharing data in a privacy-preserving way for machine learning is of vital importance.

-Various methods have been proposed for privacy-preserving data sharing.
-Synthetic data release allows the data owner to publish datasets to data users without disclosing original data.
-The data users can make use of synthetic datasets for different purposes, such as machine learning, data mining, etc. Differential privacy (DP)\cite{dwork2008differential} has emerged as a provable privacy guarantee for data at the individual sample level.
-Releasing differentially private synthetic datasets prevents individual records identification and information inference with some background knowledge.
-Therefore, introducing differential privacy into synthetic data release turns to be a good solution for privacy-preserving data sharing in machine learning to protect individual records in the original datasets.
+Sharing synthetic datasets generated from original datasets is a common way to protect data privacy.
+However, the individual information can be easily inferred with some background knowledge.
+To prevent this issue, differential privacy (DP)\cite{dwork2008differential} has been widely used as a strong and provable privacy guarantee at the individual sample level.
+Synthetic data releasing under differential privacy emerges as a reliable solution for privacy-preserving data sharing in machine learning to protect individual records in the original datasets.
+It allows the data owner to publish synthetic datasets to data users without privacy concerns, and data users can make use of synthetic datasets for different purposes, such as machine learning, data mining, etc.